About Cornell Cinema

 IthaKid Film Fest

 Cornell Cinema's showcase for alternative children's media, the IthaKid Film Fest presents a total of ten Saturday matinees in the late fall (November/December) and early spring (February/March).
 The festival features high-quality children's programs, including feature-length international films, animated and live-action short films and videos, experimental and documentary works for children, silent classics with live piano accompaniment, and special hands-on workshops with guest artists.
 Previous workshop guests have included children's filmmaker Michael Rubbo, animators John Canemaker and Stephanie Maxwell, and Toronto-based experimental filmmaker John Porter.

-If your proposal is not accepted for inclusion in Cornell Cinema's schedule, you may still be able to have the work shown in Willard Straight Theatre at a time when Cornell Cinema is not presenting its own programs (primarily Monday and Tuesday nights) for a reasonable rental fee.
-These events can be scheduled with less lead time, but typically no less than three weeks.
-For details on these special rentals, contact Cinema Manager Railey Savage at firstname.lastname@example.org.
+If you are interested in having a film shown in Willard Straight Theatre for your student group or academic department, please coordinate with Railey Jane Savage to reserve a time when Cornell Cinema is not presenting its own programs (primarily Monday and Tuesday nights) for a reasonable rental fee.
+These events can be scheduled with no less than three weeks lead time.
+For details on these special rentals, contact Cinema Manager Railey Savage at email@example.com.